U.S. challenges OPEC+ with coordinated release of oil from reserves | Headlines

 U.S. challenges OPEC+ with coordinated release of oil from reserves

-The United States said on Tuesday it would release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
-U.S. President Joe Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has repeatedly asked the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil.
+The United States said on Tuesday it would release millions of barrels of oil from strategic reserves in coordination with China, India, South Korea, Japan and Britain, to try to cool prices after OPEC+ producers repeatedly ignored calls for more crude.
+U.S. President Joe Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without getting any response.

-U.S. President Joe Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has repeatedly asked the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil.
-Tuesday's announcement that the U.S. would release 50 million barrels was made after an official said Washington had approached major Asian energy consumers in an attempt to drive down oil prices from near three-year highs.
-Britain had not previously been mentioned as being involved.
+U.S. President Joe Biden, facing low approval ratings amid rising inflation ahead of next year's congressional elections, has grown frustrated at repeatedly asking the Organization of the Petroleum Exporting Countries and its allies, known as OPEC+, to pump more oil without getting any response.
+Crude oil prices recently touched seven-year highs and although they are still some way short of levels between 2011 and 2014, when they broke through $100 a barrel, many consumers are feeling the pain of a dramatic increase from a year ago.

 The group has been struggling to meet existing targets https://www.reuters.com/markets/europe/us-wants-more-oil-opec-cant-turn-tap-much-harder-2021-11-23 under its agreement to gradually increase production by 400,000 barrels per day (bpd) each month - a pace Washington sees as too slow - and it remains worried that a resurgence of coronavirus cases could once again drive down demand.
-Current high prices have been caused by a sharp rebound in global demand, which cratered last year, early in the pandemic.
+Recent high oil prices have been caused by a sharp rebound in global demand, which cratered early in the pandemic in 2021, and analysts have said that releasing reserves may not be enough to curb further rises.

 TALKING WITH PARTNERS The release from the U.S. Strategic Petroleum Reserve would be in a loan and a sale to companies, U.S. officials said.
 The 32 million barrels loan will take place over the next several months, while the administration would accelerate a release of 18 million barrels in sales already approved by Congress.